 – Sakichi Toyoda, Inventor of the world’s first non-stop shuttle change automatic loom

-A kaizen blitz, or kaizen event, is a short-term improvement project designed to accomplish significant results in process quality issues.
-Kaizen events focus on improving a specific area of the company, such as a business process department of 50 employees.
+A kaizen blitz, or kaizen event, is a short-term improvement project designed to accomplish significant results in process management and quality issues.
+Kaizen events focus on improving a specific area of the company, meaning they are ideal to deploy in a business process or department of 50 or fewer employees.

 – W. Edwards Deming, Author of Out of the Crisis (1986)